sabnzbd/sabnzbd.github.io/wiki/installation/sabyenc.md

 ## SABnzbd's Checking & Logging

-SABnzbd 2.0.0 and higher will check if SAByenc is installed.
+SABnzbd will check if SAByenc is installed.
 If SAByenc is installed, and the version is correct, SABnzbd will print in the log:

 ```